 - Complete a minimum of eight (8) job shadow hours in any relevant imaging department. - Academic requirements specified below must be completed at a regionally accredited institution: - o An Associate of Arts or Associate of Science degree (or higher) in any discipline. - A 2.75 Cumulative Grade Point Average (CGPA) from all higher education institutions attended, regardless of degree awarded.
 A cumulative GPA is calculated by weighing the CGPAs from each institution attended by credits earned and adjusting for the difference between semester and quarter credits (1.0 semester credit = 1.5 quarter credits).
 Calculations will be made based on all official transcripts submitted. - Successful completion (defined as receiving a grade of "C" or higher) of college-level coursework at a regionally accredited institution in the subjects below.
 KPSAHS does not accept Pass/Fail or Credit/No Credit grades in fulfillment of admissions prerequisites.
-Courses must be a minimum of 3 semester or 4 quarter credits. - College Algebra or higher level mathematics - Chemistry with laboratory - General Physics: Courses should be designed for biological science students.
+Courses must be a minimum of 3 semester or 4 quarter credits.
+Prerequisite course descriptions are provided on pages 85 - 87 of this catalog. - College Algebra or higher-level mathematics - Chemistry with laboratory - General Physics: Courses should be designed for biological science students.
 Topics should include kinematics, Newton's Laws, dynamics of rigid bodies, momentum, and work & energy. - Human Anatomy & Physiology with laboratory - Humanities course - Medical Terminology - Oral Communication - Social Science course - Written Communication